farconada/Kyoki.OAuth2/README.rst

 		             provider: Kyoki\OAuth2\Security\Authentication\Provider\AccessTokenProvider
 		             token: Kyoki\OAuth2\Security\Authentication\Token\AccessTokenHttpBasic
 		             requestPatterns:
 			       # ApiController (or any other controller) is the controller securized by an OAuth access token
 		               controllerObjectName: Acme\Demoapp\Controller\ApiController
 		                 entryPoint: HttpBasic
 		                 entryPointOptions:
                		           realm: 'OAuth2 Access Token Authentication'

-3. there are routes defined un Kyoki.OAuth2 for /authorize and /token
+3. There are routes defined in Kyoki.OAuth2 for /authorize and /token

 4. Ensure that the authenticateAction in you package redirects to requested url after successfuly login for example::